-United States Patent 4,018,121 entitled "METHOD OF SYNTHESIZING A MUSICAL SOUND" to Chowning describes a non-linear method for generating musical sound.
+U.S. Pat.
+No. 4,018,121 entitled METHOD OF SYN-THESIZING A MUSICAL SOUND to Chowning describes a non-linear method for generating musical sound.
 That nonlinear method employs a closed-form expression (based upon frequency modulation) to represent the sum of an infinite number of sinusoids.
 That non-linear frequency modulation method produces a number of sinusoids which have frequencies which are the sum of the carrier frequency and integral multiples of the modulation frequency.
-The amplitudes of the multiples of the modulation frequency are sums of Bessel functions.
+The amplitudes of the for producing musical sound.
+One known type of digital 55 multiples of the modulation frequency are sums of Bessel functions.
 The non-linear frequency modulation method of Chowning is an improvement over previously used linear harmonic summation and filtering methods, and has found commercial application in music synthesizers.

-United States Patent 4,215,617 entitled "MUSICAL INSTRU-MENT AND METHOD FOR GENERATING MUSICAL SOUND" to Moorer describes improved non-linear methods of musical sound generation in which the amplitudes of frequency components are not constrained to the Bessel functions and in which finite spectra can be utilized, that is, spectra composed of the sum of a finite number of sinusoids.
+U.S. Pat.
+No. 4,215,617 entitled MUSICAL IN-STRUMENT AND METHOD FOR GENERAT-ING MUSICAL SOUND to Moorer describes improved non-linear methods of musical sound generation in which the amplitudes of frequency components are not constrained to the Bessel functions and in which finite spectra can be utilized, that is, spectra composed of the sum of a finite number of sinusoids.